jadikerjadiker/CS50-Final-Project/DESIGN.md

 #talk generally about design of project, inspiration for project functionality, Generalizability, goals etc.

-nothing is hardcoded
+nothing is hardcoded,

-Files:
+*FILES:*
 Front End:
-static folder:
+- static folder:
-    logos folder:
+    - logos folder:
-    Contains png files that are used throughout the project BotterThanYou.PNG is used on the homepage, see index.html template Connect4.PNG is used on the connect4 page, see connect4.js Tic-Tac-Toe.PNG is used on the tictactoe page, see tictactoe.js
+        - Contains png files that are used throughout the project BotterThanYou.PNG is used on the homepage, see index.html template Connect4.PNG is used on the connect4 page, see connect4.js Tic-Tac-Toe.PNG is used on the tictactoe page, see tictactoe.js